African elephant: Size

 The African bush elephant is the largest terrestrial animal.
-Under optimal conditions where individuals are capable of reaching full growth potential, mature fully grown females are 2.47–2.73 m tall at the shoulder and weigh 2600–3500 kg, while mature fully grown bulls are 3.04–3.36 m tall and weigh 5200–6900 kg on average.
-The largest recorded bull stood 3.96 m at the shoulder and is estimated to have weighed 10400 kg.
+Under optimal conditions where individuals are capable of reaching full growth potential, mature fully grown females are 2.47–2.73 m tall at the shoulder and weigh 2.6–3.5 t, while mature fully grown bulls are 3.04–3.36 m tall and weigh 5.2–6.9 t on average.
+The largest recorded bull stood 3.96 m at the shoulder and is estimated to have weighed 10.4 t.

 Its back is concave-shaped, while the back of the African forest elephant is nearly straight.
 The African forest elephant is considerably smaller.
-Fully grown African forest elephant males in optimal conditions where individuals are capable of reaching full growth potential are estimated to be on average 2.09–2.31 m tall and 1700-2300 kg in weight.
+Fully grown African forest elephant males in optimal conditions where individuals are capable of reaching full growth potential are estimated to be on average 2.09–2.31 m tall and 1.7-2.3 t in weight.

 Distribution and habitat

 African elephants are distributed in Sub-Saharan Africa, where they inhabit Sahelian scrubland and arid regions, tropical rainforests, mopane and miombo woodlands.
 African forest elephant populations occur only in Central and West Africa.